The water and sanitation status of the municipality is generally low.

 4. Inadequate Logistical support to environmental health personnel

-Table 8 in pdf file attached depicts water and sanitation in the district.
+Table 8 in pdf file attached depicts water and sanitation in the municipality.

 Refer to pdf file for tables